domRiddle/ASF/FAQ.md

 ASF will do its best to establish connection, which includes not only asking about updated list of servers but also trying another IP when last one fails, so if it's truly a temporary problem with some specific server or route, ASF will connect sooner or later.
 However, if you're behind firewall or in some other way unable to reach Steam servers, then obviously you need to fix it yourself, with potential help of `Debug` mode.

 It's also possible that your machine is not able to establish connection with Steam servers using default protocol in ASF.
 You can alter protocols that ASF is permitted to use by modifying `SteamProtocols` global configuration property.
-For example, if you have problems reaching Steam with `TCP` protocol, then you can try `UDP` or `WebSocket`.
+For example, if you have problems reaching Steam with `UDP` protocol (e.g. due to firewalls), perhaps you'll have more luck with `TCP` or `WebSocket`.

-In a very unlikely situation of having incorrect servers being cached, for example because of moving ASF `config` folder from one machine to machine located in another country, deleting `ASF.db` in order to refresh Steam servers on next launch might help.
-Very often it's not needed and doesn't have to be done, as that list is automatically refreshed on first launch, as well as when the connection is established.
+In a very unlikely situation of having incorrect servers being cached, for example because of moving ASF `config` folder from one machine to another machine located in entirely different country, deleting `ASF.db` in order to refresh Steam servers on next launch might help.
+Very often it's not needed and doesn't have to be done, as that list is automatically refreshed on first launch, as well as when the connection is established - we're just mentioning it as a way to purge anything related to list of Steam servers cached by ASF.

 ---